ratchet-stpup/CinnamonTools/extensions/0dyseus@CinnamonTweaks/HELP.md

     - If you don't have/want a GitHub account:
         - You can send me a [Pastebin](http://pastebin.com/) (or similar service) to my [Mint Forums account](https://forums.linuxmint.com/memberlist.php?mode=viewprofile&u=164858).
 - If the source text (in English) and/or my translation to Spanish has errors/inconsistencies, feel free to report them.

-## Bug reports, feature requests and contributions

-If anyone has bugs to report, a feature request or a contribution, do so on [this xlet GitHub page](https://github.com/Odyseus/CinnamonTools).